classicluna/classicluna/README.md

 ### Hi there 👋

 #### About me:
-I grew up in the GTA and I love coding, climbing, and running!
+I grew up in the GTA and I love coding, climbing, and cycling!

 🌱 I’m currently learning ...\
 C++